After-School Club Business: Kit, Rates & Sales Tips (UK)

-Author: Brad Emery | Date: 2026-02-10
+Author: | Date: 2026-02-10

 Startup Cost: £50–£300 | Difficulty: Beginner | Time to Start: 7 Days | Business Type: Local

-What is an After-School Club?
+What is After-School Club Business?

 An after-school club is a program that provides activities and care for children after school hours.
 It can be a great way to keep children engaged and active while their parents are at work.
-With the right approach, you can create a club that is both fun and educational.

 Video Breakdown

-Watch the full video on YouTube for the full walkthrough.
+For a step-by-step guide on starting an after-school club, watch the full video on YouTube for the full walkthrough.

 Key Takeaways